Getting Started¶

 The third rung of the adoption ladder.
 Tools you add to your agent’s surface become first-class commands the next time your agent drives a device.

-loginoraddToCart, written in a typed language with type-safe bindings, with LLM-facing descriptions you write for the tool and each parameter.
+loginoraddToCart, written in TypeScript with type-safe bindings, with LLM-facing descriptions you write for the tool and each parameter.
 Your agent reads those descriptions to decide when and how to call them.
-Every call — yours, the built-ins, or third-party — is recordable and replayable. - Named waypoints for your screens, so the agent can ask “am I on the Inbox?”, land on a waypoint after a step, or use waypoints as trail checkpoints.
+Every call — yours, the built-ins, or third-party — is recordable and replayable.
+Tools run in an embedded JavaScript sandbox shipped inside Trailblaze (no separate Node install, nonode_modules); the rare tool that needs full Node APIs opts into a Bun subprocess with one flag. - Named waypoints for your screens, so the agent can ask “am I on the Inbox?”, land on a waypoint after a step, or use waypoints as trail checkpoints.
+Waypoints are an active prototype — see the devlog.

-- Trailmaps to bundle tools + waypoints + recorded trails per app, shared across teams.
+- Trailmaps to bundle tools + waypoints + recorded trails per app, shared across teams — the unit of authoring going forward.

 Built-in Agent (Fallback)¶

-Trailblaze ships a built-in agent — blaze, plus the vision primitives ask and
+Trailblaze ships a built-in agent — trailblaze step, plus the vision primitives

 These commands appear under Built-in agent: at the bottom of trailblaze --help,